chdalski/azure-training/src/azure-functions/1-7-working-with-logs.md

 func azure functionapp logstream <APP_NAME> --browser
 ```

-The command will open the the live metrics view for your function app in your browser and you can see your incoming requests, as well as the messages from our `logs` function.
+The command will open the the live metrics view for your function app in your browser and you can see your incoming requests as well as the messages from our `logs` function.

 > Note: The browser view might fail with [Data is temporarily inaccessible](https://learn.microsoft.com/en-us/azure/azure-monitor/app/live-stream#data-is-temporarily-inaccessible-status-message).
-> Try to deactivate your add blocker, cookie blocker and so on for `portal.azure.com` and it should work as expected.
+> Try to deactivate your ad blocker, cookie blocker and so on for `portal.azure.com` and it should work as expected.

 ### Query Application Insights

 As final step in this chapter we want to query our log messages from [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).

-You can use either the [query](https://learn.microsoft.com/en-us/cli/azure/monitor/app-insights#az-monitor-app-insights-query) command, or the [events show](https://learn.microsoft.com/en-us/cli/azure/monitor/app-insights/events#az-monitor-app-insights-events-show) command to receive message for your instance.
+You can use either the [query](https://learn.microsoft.com/en-us/cli/azure/monitor/app-insights#az-monitor-app-insights-query) command, or the [events show](https://learn.microsoft.com/en-us/cli/azure/monitor/app-insights/events#az-monitor-app-insights-events-show) command to receive messages for your instance.

 Let's look at both options in detail.